-- ⊗ Recommendation: Successful completion of Pre-Calculus - ⊗ Required: TI-83+, TI-84, or TI-84+ Graphing Calculator
+⊗ Recommendation: Successful completion of Pre-Calculus

+⊗ Required: TI-84+ Graphing Calculator

 This course is designed for students who successfully completed Pre-Calculus and are going to a four year college but are not planning on taking AP Calculus.
 The course consists of a full high school academic year of work that is comparable to one semester of calculus in colleges and universities.
 Topics covered in this course include functions, graphs, limits, differential calculus and integral calculus.
 This is a college level course and a great foundation for success in college calculus.
 Students will take a teacher made assessment in June.